 Today Ozark Fisheries owns and operates in addition to its Missouri facility, a production and shipping facility in Martinsville, Indiana, formerly known as Grassyfork Fisheries.
 Both locations produce goldfish and koi which are shipped to our customers throughout North America and Western Europe.
 We are continuing to find affordable shipping options for each of our clients and will exhaust all choices until the right match is found for you.
 All marketing is handled out of our Missouri headquarters.

 Following the death of Mr. Bailliere in 1973, and Mrs. Bailliere in 1975, ownership passed to their daughter, Anne Bailliere Cleveland and her four children.
-After 85 years of continuous operation the business is now being managed by the third generation.
+After 90 years of continuous operation the business is now being managed by the third and fourth generation.

 If you are looking for a reliable, year round supply of feeder goldfish, fancy goldfish and koi - Ozark Fisheries is the right choice for you.
 Set up a Dealer Account or Contact Us today to start buying the best quality goldfish and koi at the most affordable prices on the US market today.